Nature Around

 |

-Same place, other direction, after removing
+Same place, opposite direction, after

-tons of rocks.
+removing tons of cobbles.

 |

-Summer 2009, before removing the rocks
+Summer 2008, before removing the rocks

-southeast of the boat house.
+southeast of the Boat House.

 |